petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content.md

 # Web Content

-With web content, you can create, manage, and publish various content types seamlessly through Liferay's robust content management system.
+You can create, manage, and publish various content types seamlessly through Liferay's robust content management system.

-Discover how to craft compelling [web content articles](./web-content/web-content-articles.md) tailored to your audience, define consistent [structures](./web-content/web-content-structures.md) that streamline the writing process, and create [templates](./web-content/web-content-templates.md) for enhanced design flexibility.
+Discover how to craft compelling [web content articles](./web-content/web-content-articles.md) tailored to your audience, define consistent [structures](./web-content/web-content-structures.md) to streamline the writing process, and create [templates](./web-content/web-content-templates.md) to display content the way you want.

 Get started by exploring how to [create a web content article](./web-content/web-content-articles/creating-web-content-articles.md), [a web content structure](./web-content/web-content-structures/creating-web-content-structures.md), and [design a web content template](./web-content/web-content-templates/creating-web-content-templates.md) that aligns with your content strategy.